My Approach

 Can functional nutrition help autoimmune symptoms?

-Do I need an autoimmune diagnosis to work with a functional nutritionist?
+Do I need an autoimmune diagnosis to work with you?

 Why do I still feel terrible even though I’m eating healthy?